0xdials/buffer_overflow/README.md

 # buffer_overflow

 Collection of python2/3 scripts to use as a framework for OSCP.
-Note that working with raw bytes in python3 is not my favorite so a number of scripts use python2.
+(Note that working with raw bytes in python3 is not my favorite so a number of scripts use python)

 ### bad_characters.py
 Framework for checking nearly all raw byte characters, null byte not included.